haobuhaoo/tp/docs/UserGuide.md

 Format: `add-student n/NAME p/PHONE t/LESSON_TIME...`

 * `NAME` should not be blank and should only contain letters, spaces, comma, round brackets, hyphens, apostrophes, slash, at sign, full stop.
-It must contain at least one letter, with a maximum length of 50 characters.
+* It must contain at least one letter, with a maximum length of 50 characters.
 It is also case-insensitive. e.g. `john doe` is the same as `John Doe`.
 * `PHONE` should only contain numbers, and should be 8 digits long starting with 8 or 9, following Singapore's phone number format.
-* `LESSON_TIME` should be in 24-hour format without a colon, followed by a 3-letter day abbreviation. e.g. `0900 Sun` for 9am Sunday, `1530 Thu` for 3:30pm Thursday.
-The time should be between `0000` and `2359`.
+* `LESSON_TIME` should be in 24-hour format without a colon, followed by a 3-letter day abbreviation.
+The time should be between `0000` and `2359`. e.g. `0900 Sun` for 9am Sunday, `1530 Thu` for 3:30pm Thursday.
+* Duplicated lesson times will be treated as a single `LESSON_TIME`.

 Examples:
 * `add-student n/Betsy Crower p/81234567 t/1330 Fri t/1100 Sat` Adds a student named `Betsy Crower`, with phone number `81234567` and lesson times `01:30 pm Fri`, `11:00 am Sat`.